-Volunteers: Many of volunteers are needed to make camp a success, so please consider volunteering.
-Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
-Scouts (under the age of 14) in troops, crews and ships can register as volunteers for the service patrol, and youth ages 14-17 can volunteer as junior staff.
-A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (1st graders) are at camp.
-Each pack must have a minimum of one adult registered for every three youth registered.
+Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
+Scouts in troops, crews and ships can register as volunteers.
+A registered parent/guardian must be onsite at all times when Tigers (going into 1st grader) are at camp.
+Each pack must have a minimum of one adult registered for every three youth (5th grade and under) registered.

 Youth paperwork requirements:

 - Submit a copy of the BSA Health and Medical form (Parts A & B: All Scouting Events) to the pack representative

 - Submit a copy of medical insurance card, front and back (if insured) to the Cubmaster